drbean/edit/tsailin/pasteur_perspective.md

 **3.2 Questionnaire development**

-There are three parts to the questionnaire.
-The first part concerns contextual antecedents, organizational munificence, and organizational flexibility, followed by the PO part and departmental collective efficacy part.
-The six items of organizational munificence focus on the investigation of the munificent environment for resource, long-term support and strategic objectives in entrepreneurial universities (Bercovitz & Feldman, 2008; Clark, 2004; Landry et al., 2006) which are perceived by the university departments and the three items of organizational flexibility are referred from Volberda (1996).
-The 14 items of PO have adapted from Chang et al. (2009).
-The three items of departmental collective efficacy are referred to as Riggs, Warka, Babasa, Betancourt, and Hooker (1994).
-All of the survey items for contextual antecedents, PO, and Departmental collective efficacy used a 7-point Likert-scale.
+A questionnaire was developed with three parts.
+The first part concerns contextual antecedents, namely, organizational munificence, and organizational flexibility, and is followed by a PO part and a departmental collective efficacy part.
+The six organizational munificence items focus on the investigation of the degree of munificence, in terms of resources, long-term support and strategic objectives, enjoyed by the department (Bercovitz & Feldman, 2008; Clark, 2004; Landry et al., 2006), as perceived by the department, and the three items of organizational flexibility are taken from Volberda (1996).
+The 14 PO items were adapted from Chang et al. (2009) and the three departmental collective efficacy items were developed referring to Riggs, Warka, Babasa, Betancourt, and Hooker (1994).
+All of the contextual antecedents, PO, and departmental collective efficacy survey items used a 7-point Likert scale.

 **3.3 Sampling and Respondents**